glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

 # Open source software priorities at Probabl

-At Probabl, we continue our dedicated efforts to support and enhance `scikit-learn` and its ecosystem.
-In this post, we provide a retrospective on the work we have accomplished on `scikit-learn` and other supported open-source packages over the past 6 months.
+At Probabl and together with the wider community, we continue our dedicated efforts to support and enhance `scikit-learn` and its ecosystem.
+In this post, we provide a retrospective on the work accomplished on `scikit-learn` and other supported open-source packages over the past 6 months.
 Additionally, we outline our updated priorities and focus areas for the next 6 months.

-As we reflect on our progress and look ahead, it is important to reiterate the key considerations that guide our decision-making process:
+As we reflect on the progress and look ahead, it is important to reiterate the key considerations that guide our decision-making process:

 * Identifying big picture goals and themes that improve user experience and provide